When was the last time you looked inside

 your pet's mouth?

-Periodontal disease in dogs, or dental disease as it is often called, is one of the most common problems seen in veterinary practice, but often goes undetected by owners.
+Periodontal disease in dogs, or dental disease as it is often called, is one of the most common problems seen in veterinary practise, but very often goes undetected by dog parents.

 Plaque is the initial stage of dental disease.
 When it is first deposited it is yellowish-brown in colour and soft in texture.
 As it hardens it becomes known as calculus.